emissary-ingress/emissary/user-guide/rate-limiting-tutorial.md

 # Rate Limiting

-Ambassador Edge Stack can validate incoming requests before routing them to a backing service.
-In this tutorial, we'll configure Ambassador Edge Stack to use a simple third party rate limit service.
-If you don't want to implement your own rate limiting service, Ambassador Edge Stack integrates a [powerful, flexible rate-limiting service](/user-guide/advanced-rate-limiting).
+The Ambassador Edge Stack can validate incoming requests before routing them to a backing service.
+In this tutorial, we'll configure the Ambassador Edge Stack to use a simple third party rate limit service.
+If you don't want to implement your own rate limiting service, the Ambassador Edge Stack integrates a [powerful, flexible rate-limiting service](/user-guide/advanced-rate-limiting).

 ## Before You Get Started